Jatinkc/Jatinkc/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm [Jatin Chourasia], passionate in [DevOps/Automation] from [Bangalore, India].
+I'm Jatin Chourasia, passionate in DevOps/Automation from Bangalore, India.

 ## 🌱 About Me

-- 🔭 I’m currently working on [Docker]
+- 🔭 I’m currently working on Docker
-- 🌱 I’m currently learning [Jenkins/Terraform]
+- 🌱 I’m currently learning Jenkins/Terraform
-- 👯 I’m looking to collaborate on [Open Source Projects/Interesting Ideas]
+- 👯 I’m looking to collaborate on Open Source Projects/Interesting Ideas
-- 💬 Ask me about [Docker/Kubernetes/Linux/Git]
+- 💬 Ask me about Docker, Kubernetes
-- 📫 How to reach me: [jatinkc1@gmail.com]
+- 📫 How to reach me: jatinkc1@gmail.com
-- 😄 Pronouns: [He/Him]
+- 😄 Pronouns: He/Him

 ## ⚡ Technologies

 Here are some of the technologies and tools I work with:

-- Programming Languages: [Python, Go]
+- Programming Languages: Python, Go
-- Frameworks and Libraries: [Flask]
+- Frameworks and Libraries: Flask
-- Databases: [MySQL, MariaDb]
+- Databases: MySQL, MariaDb
-- Tools and Platforms: [Docker, Git, Linux, Kubernetes,Jenkins]
+- Tools and Platforms: Docker, Git, Linux, Kubernetes,Jenkins
-- Cloud Providers: [AWS]
+- Cloud Providers: AWS

 ## 📊 GitHub Stats